blazdob/XRL_Concept_DSO_Network/README.md

-# RL Concept DSO network
+# XRL Concept DSO network
 The repository contains the code for the reinforcement learning concept for the DSO network voltage control.

 ## Installation